CS 455 Programming Assignment 1

 Printing lines and points

 Most Java classes have a toString method defined that returns a String form of the object, useful for printing its contents; even better, if we pass an object that has toString defined to a print or println statement, this toString method will get implicitly called.
-However, for some reason Line2D.Double does not have a toString that does what we want, so if you want to print a line, you'll have to print the points it contains.
+However, for some reason Line2D.Double does not have a toString that does what we want, so if you want to print a line, you'll have write code to print the points it contains.
 Here's some example code to print a segment returned by our nextSegment() method. getP1 and getP2 are Line2D methods (which means they also work for Line2D.Double).

 Line2D currSeg = gen.nextSegment();